-Programs for service members:
+Programs for service members and veterans:

-- Peer Advisors for Veteran Education (PAVE) is a peer support program that connects student veterans on campus with peer advisors at their schools who can provide support and link them with resources to facilitate a smooth transition from the military to college, or help them navigate other challenges they are facing.
+- Peer Advisors for Veteran Education (PAVE) is a peer support program that connects student veterans on campus with Peer Advisors at their schools who can provide support and link them with resources to facilitate a smooth transition from the military to college, or help them navigate other challenges they are facing.

 Programs for military families:

-- STRoNG Families
+- Strong Military Families

 This parenting group program is offered for military service members, their spouses or partners, and their children aged 0-8 years old.
-STRoNG Families provides a 10-week parent and child group experience designed to support and enhance the resilience of military families by creating opportunities for families to come together to learn, support one another, and grow in their ability to navigate the unique challenges they face.
+Strong Military Families provides a 10-week parent and child group experience designed to support and enhance the resilience of military families by creating opportunities for families to come together to learn, support one another, and grow in their ability to navigate the unique challenges they face.